Mortgage tips for first time homebuyers

 Determining your credit score first will help you analyze your previous credit history as well as your current financial situation.
 This will give you a chance to improve your credit score if it’s too low so that you can increase your chances of getting a mortgage from lenders.

 Don’t focus on Mortgage interest rates only

-Most of the first time home owners only consider applying for mortgages when the interest rates are low.
-The most crucial thing is first of all to have a clear understanding of the extra cost that comes with home ownership, the type of mortgage that you have signed for, repayment methods and the amortization period provided by your preferred mortgage lender.
+Most first-time homeowners only consider applying for mortgages when the interest rates are low.
+The most crucial thing is first of all to have a clear understanding of the extra cost that comes with homeownership, the type of mortgage that you have signed for, repayment methods, and the amortization period provided by your preferred mortgage lender.

 Always take advantage of the Federal government’s Home Buyer’s Plan if possible

-In Canada, the Federal government has come up with first time home buyer’s plan as a way of promoting home ownership.
+In Canada, the Federal government has come up with first-time home buyer’s plans as a way of promoting homeownership.
 Under the Home Buyer’s Plan, you will be given an opportunity to increase your down payment.
 You are entitled to take a total of $20, 000 from your RRSP tax-free, and you will be given a 15 years payback period.

 Go for homes that fit your budget

 You should consider paying a down payment for a house that you can afford.
 When you pay a small down payment, this poses a threat as it leaves no equity in your home.
 Depending on your financial status, go for homes that will enable you to make a reasonable down payment without squeezing yourself to the limit.

 When calculating your anticipated expenses, always include the closing costs.
 This additional expense will come in when seeking services such as home inspection, legal fees, and land transfer taxes, property insurance, utility, and moving costs.
 They are the hidden expenses that most first-time homebuyers forget.